jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 ## New ag-Grid Version (23)

-Note formmatted value expression and column filter dropdown
+Note formatted value expression and column filter dropdown

+By default, column filters looked very similar to aggrid 22 balham theme, since `filterOptions.useVendorFilterFormStyle` was default to `true`.
+With the transition to v23, even with `filterOptions.useVendorFilterFormStyle` set to `true`, the styles now look more modern and similar to the aggrid `alpine` theme, which aggrid recommends as default.

+## CSS Variables

+Added `--ab-cmp-field-wrap__border-radius` css variable

 ## Display Format Columns